Helping Your Child Work Through Emotions So He Can Manage Them

 How can I keep everyone safe when he goes from trying to hit his sister to yelling at the dog and won't let the feelings out so it happens again.I try to stay close and he just runs from room to room.
 If I tell him I am here when he is ready, he's never ready.
 If I try to start a pillow fight, he says he doesn't want to play.
 He gets special time and bedtime with mommy and daddy.
 What else can we do?
 Thank you.

 The good news is that the emotions will always bubble up in an attempt to heal.
-The bad news is that most humans respond to the discomfort of those feelings by lashing out with anger.
-That hardens our hearts, so we don't have to feel the fear, or the hurt, from those past emotions.
-So when the emotions bubble up to be healed, what we see is our child trying to hit his sister, or yelling at the dog.
+The bad news is that children, like most humans, respond to the discomfort of those feelings by lashing out with anger.
+That defends against the fear, or the hurt, from those past emotions.
+So when the emotions bubble up to be healed, our child lashes out, and what we see is our child trying to hit his sister, or yelling at the dog.

-In those moments when your son lashes out in anger, if you can respond with total compassion, and if he feels safe enough with you, the feelings behind the anger will eventually burst out.
-He will cry and writhe and end up sobbing in your arms, and you will see him becoming a more connected, happy, cooperative child.
+So when your son lashes out in anger, if you can respond with total compassion, and if he feels safe enough with you, the feelings behind the anger will eventually burst out.
+He will start off angry but end up sobbing in your arms, and you will see him becoming a more connected, happy, cooperative child.
 How can you help this process?

 1. Work on you first so you can truly be compassionate with your son.
 I find that the first step is always for us as parents to work on our own feelings.
 It is so hard to be compassionate with our child when he tries to hit the baby, or is simply contrary and mean to the dog or to us.
 So you need a chance to "off-load" your own feelings and worries about your son's difficult behavior, and your own reactions to it.
 You will probably benefit also from a chance to talk about how you parented in the past, and your worries about how that might have affected your son.